mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 rpp trigger --keep --each
 ```

+The *ClassifyTypes* entry is calculated from the DICOM meta-data using (baked-in) rules.
+Those rules will likely not fit your DICOM data as they depend on the sequence programming on scanner for example.
+They are pretty self-explanatory so if you like to see them, have a look at the classifyRules.json document.

 ## Acknowlegements

 This project depends on other software.
 It is written in golang - thanks to the developers and maintainers of that language.
 The project uses docker as a container environment, conda/pip to help with creating encapsulated workflows, the github.com/suyashkumar/dicom library to handle raw data and lots of inspiration from git on how to create a support tool for complex workflows.